Understanding Cases in Dynamics 365

 The Case entity (aka tickets or incidents) provides incident-based tracking for issues that may arise from your customers, whether they are external or internal.
 It is designed to track the process from the initial intake of an incident, tracking the details throughout the remediation process, and through final resolution.

-Microsoft Dynamics CRM cases are most commonly used in help desk scenarios, in which a customer has an issue with a product or service; the activities to resolve the issue need to be tracked in an organized manner from when the issue was first reported to resolution of the issue.
+Microsoft Dynamics 365 cases are most commonly used in help desk scenarios, in which a customer has an issue with a product or service; the activities to resolve the issue need to be tracked in an organized manner from when the issue was first reported to a resolution of the issue.
 The case entity provides a standard interface and has the fields most commonly used to track incidents.
 However, it can be customized to fit your business processes.

 You can assign cases to CRM users or teams.
 For more powerful automation and collaboration, cases can also be added to queues.
 Utilizing queues can result in more efficient case distribution and resolution.

 To learn more about more about Microsoft Dynamics 365 cases, jump to the following sections:

 Here are the steps to add a case in Dynamics 365:

 1. Using the Top Navigation bar, select the Service module.

 2. On the Top Navigation Bar make sure that the Cases section is selected.